Listen to the podcast episode that goes along with this post:

 Your goals must be concrete and specific to you.
 There’s no better way to make something specific than to make sure it resonates with you emotionally.
 It’s true of your characters’ inner journey in fiction, and it’s true of your journey in your writing life.

-And I have a worksheet to help you come up with goals that are meaningful to you.
+And I have a Bundle to help you come up with goals that are meaningful to you.
 (Right click to save it somewhere.
 Print one for each goal, and go to town, scribbling all over the sheet until you are satisfied.)

 How To P.A.C.E.
 Yourself & Succeed All Year Long